Joust (video game): Retrospective

 The game received a positive retrospective reception in the decades after its release.
 Video game historian Steve Kent considered Joust one of the more memorable games of its time.
 Author David Ellis agreed, writing that the game remains enjoyable even in modern times.
-Brett Alan Weiss of Allgame praised the arcade game as an unique "all-time classic".
+Brett Alan Weiss of Allgame praised the arcade game as a unique "all-time classic".
 He summarized his review by calling it "highly enjoyable".
 The gameplay design garnered acclaim, with the multiplayer aspect receiving special mention.
 Retro Gamer writer Mike Bevan called the game's physics "beautifully" realized and described Joust as one of the "most remarkable and well-loved titles" of the Williams library.
 Author John Sellers praised the competitive two-player gameplay and attributed the game's appeal to the flapping mechanism.
 Kevin Bowen of GameSpys Classic Gaming wrote that Joust has an "incredibly stupid" concept but is an appealing game with good controls and competitive gameplay.
 He called it "one of the first really fun multiplayer games," differentiated from other contemporary multiplayer games, and a precursor to the video game deathmatch.
 In 2004, Ellis described Joust as an example of innovative risk absent in the then-current video game industry.
 In retrospect, Newcomer commended Williams Electronics' management for taking a risk on him and the game.
-Reviewing the NES port, Allgames Skyler Miller noted that the "essential gameplay is intact" but complained about the omission of the arcade version's extra features.
-He negatively compared the visuals to that of the Atari 7800 port, calling Atari's version superior.